 Set Current Location

-Home to a seemingly endless labyrinth of subtropical wetlands, the Everglades National Park shelters a peculiar ecosystem within its 1.5 million acres (6,104 square kilometres) expanse.
-The park is bound by Everglades City and the Upper Keys of Florida's archipelago, and also hems Florida City and Miami.
-Stretches of the park's lush swampland feature a rich network of mangroves, known to be the largest ecosystem in the western hemisphere, and robust breeding ground and habitat for an array of wading birds and varied wildlife.
-Its dark, tropical depths are shrouded in grassy rivers and dense marshes that are home to the famed American alligator, the West Indian manatee, 350 aviary species, 36 endangered species, and the majestic yet elusive Florida Panther.
-Tropical hardwood hammocks form ideal shelters for the nearly 50 species of reptiles that are found in the park, while wet prairies with their brackish water support the growth of succulent plants like saltworts and glassworts.
+Home to a seemingly endless labyrinth of subtropical wetlands, Everglades National Park shelters a peculiar ecosystem within its enormous expanse.
+Stretches of the park's lush swampland feature a network of mangroves and robust breeding ground and habitat for an array of wading birds and varied wildlife.
+Its dark, tropical depths are shrouded in grassy rivers and dense marshes that are home to the famed American alligator, West Indian manatee, hundreds of aviary species, and the elusive Florida Panther.
+Tropical hardwood hammocks form ideal shelters for the reptiles, while wet prairies with their brackish water support the growth of succulent plants like glassworts.
 While modern concerns like global warming and surging sea levels loom as considerable threats to the park's fragile ecosystem, the Everglades continues to be a constant source of beauty and wonder for all who visit.

 For years this phenomenal work of art has fascinated people from all over the world.
 Coral Castle's creator carved his fantasy world out of stone using nothing but homemade tools.
 Latvian-American sculptor Edward Leedskalnin took more than two decades to create the Coral Castle.
 The castle is believed to be made out of coral, however it is carved out of oolite limestone and there was no mortar used.
 The castle complex comprises of a sundial, a polar telescope, furniture etc. A major tourist attraction, this landmark is an example of the strenuous efforts of Leedskalnin.